kevinbaubet/cookienotice/README.md

 # Documentation CookieNotice

-* Dependency: jQuery, PHP (to generate json config, but you can use other way to build json configuration data)
+* Dependency: jQuery, PHP (to generate json config, but you can use an other way to build json configuration data)

 ## Featuring